US VISITING STUDENTS

 - 200-499: Graduate and professional courses

-- 500-599: Graduate courses - open ONLY to UCLA graduate students even during the summer
+- 500-599: Graduate courses - open ONLY to current UCLA graduate students

 COURSE RESTRICTIONS Although the majority of summer courses are open to visiting non-UCLA students, a select few summer courses are restricted to "UCLA students only".
 Courses restricted to UCLA students only include (but are not limited to) CHEM 14BL, CHEM 14C, CHEM 14CL, and ENG COMP 3.

-To view course restrictions, visit the Schedule of Classes, search for your desired course, then click on the course ID number.
+To view course restrictions, visit the Schedule of Classes, search for your desired course, then click on the "Section" number.

 ONLINE COURSES Taught by UCLA faculty, our ONLINE COURSES offer you the opportunity to earn UCLA credit outside of the classroom.
-Transcripts do not indicate whether a class was taken online or on campus.
+For more information on online courses, click here.